 One concrete example is our collaboration with Norrbottensteatern, which makes it possible to offer children’s and youth theatre to schoolchildren in Malmfälten.
 We also sponsor non-profits that arrange meaningful activities and a broad range of culture and sports for children and adults of all ages.

 Events of various kinds are also important to us.
 Not only do they make life in each place more enjoyable, but they also attract more people to visit and discover our places.
 That’s why we support the likes of the Kiruna Festival, the Dundret Runt skiing race in Gällivare and the football event LKAB Cup in Narvik.

 In connection with our transformation, we and our suppliers will have to work hard on both skills development for existing staff and the people we recruit to LKAB.
 As a result, we are now placing extra focus on efforts to strengthen this.

 For example, we have been working with the Teknikens Hus Foundation in Luleå and LKAB Academy to attract more children and young people to study science and technology.
 This is complemented by frequent collaborations with, for example, Luleå University of Technology and joint recruitment initiatives such as MindDig.com.

 Our sponsorship is important in this context too.
 As it currently stands, we mainly need to recruit staff to North Sweden during our transformation.
-By supporting teams from this region and athletes who compete at the highest national level, we increase the visibility of the LKAB brand and create an interest in North Sweden that extends far beyond our operating locations.
+By supporting teams and athletes from our region who compete at the highest national level, we increase the visibility of the LKAB brand and create an interest in Northern Sweden that extends far beyond our operating locations.